amontourdeprogrammer/vegebot/README.md

 VegeBot is a bot that gives vegeterian recipes when  through an ingredient The prompt : /command on slack called sexyveg with a POST method (go to slack's Apps & Intregrations/Custom Integration/Slash Commands to set it up)

+Right Now, I am testing a tutorial http://www.girliemac.com/blog/2016/10/24/slack-command-bot-nodejs/ I use Ngork to create a URL with my local host to put in slack If /sexyveg 302 --> image

 How to install

 1. Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.